 The unique-visitors metric counts a user – a computer or IP address – only once no matter how many times the site is visited from that same location.
 It does not account for more than one person using the same computer, or one person visiting the same site from two or more different computers (one at work and one at home, for example).

 About the AIM Group: The AIM Group, formally known as the Advanced Interactive Media Group LLC, is the world’s leading consultancy in interactive media and classified advertising.
 It publishes Classified Intelligence Report, a continuous advisory service often called “the bible of the classified advertising industry.”
 The AIM Group works with leading media companies, broadcasters, dot-coms, yellow-page publishers and technology companies.
 It provides strategic and tactical consulting; sales training; proprietary and published research about interactive media, and other services.
 Founded in 1998, it is based in Altamonte Springs, Fla.
 For more information call (407) 788-2780 or see http://www.AIMGroup.com.

 This monthly update report has been funded by a foundation that has asked not to be identified.

 The AIM Group’s most recent report about Craigslist and free classified advertising sites is available through AIMGroup.com.

-Note: Mark A. Whittaker, senior consultant for the AIM Group, and Peter M. Zollman, founding principal of the AIM Group, are available for comment on the research.
-Whittaker is available at 724-553-8428 or firstname.lastname@example.org; Zollman is available at 407-788-2780 or email@example.com.
+Note: Peter M. Zollman, founding principal of the AIM Group, is available for comment on the research.
+Zollman is available at 407-788-2780 or .